What equipment do I need?

 How would I unsubscribe if I wanted to take a break?

 - Of course, we hate to see you go, but life happens and students have to take breaks for all kinds of reasons.
 We can see payments on our side, but we cannot initiate transactions or manage your payments on our side.
 PayPal gives instructions on how to cancel payments here and you can keep using Learn Piano Live because we'll keep your account active right up until the very day the next payment was due.
 Even if you used a coupon/voucher/promo code for your first month, you should have a PayPal transaction for $0.00 with normal recurring payments.
 If you’d don’t think you can use the rest of your subscription right away, we can put your account on hold so you can use the remainder when you’re back at the piano.

 How long is each lesson?

-- Since we don't stop the lessons until all the student questions are answered, length varies from lesson to lesson, but most adult lessons are about 25-45 minutes and most kids' lessons are 45-60 minutes.
+- Since we don't stop the lessons until all the student questions are answered, length varies from lesson to lesson, but most adult lessons these days are about 75 minutes and most kids' lessons are 40-60 minutes.